Reimagining the Paywall Experience

 Investigating the barriers to premium

-Day 1 I outlined our research plan to uncover the root cause of user drop-off.
-We began conducting surveys (30 respondents) along with interviews and usability testing with 3 of our beta users.
+Day 1 I outlined our research plan to uncover the root cause of this drop-off.
+First conducting surveys (30 respondents) along with interviews and usability testing with 3 of our beta users.

 Research focus areas